 - Cream cheese frosting can be kept at room temperature for about 6 hours, or stored in the refrigerator for 3 days.
 Bring refrigerated frosting to room temperature and beat on low speed before using.

 - An easy way to garnish the sides of this cake is to take a rimmed baking sheet and pour coconut and pecans on top and mix together.
 Carefully pick up the cake using the cake board on the bottom.
 You can use a thin spatula to help lift up the cake if necessary.
-Holding the cake in one hand, use your other hand to generously scoop up the coconut-pecan mixture and press to adhere to the sides of the cake.
-Work over the rimmed baking sheet to catch any fall out so the coconut-pecan mixture can be used again.
+Holding the cake in one hand, use your other hand to generously scoop up the coconut-pecan mixture and press to adhere to the sides of the cake, working over the rimmed baking sheet to catch any fall out.

 - 3 8-inch round cake pans